lzcaisg/reinforcement_trader/readme.md

 The main program, as the foler name `from github` suggests, is initially forked from Adam King's github.
 It would be easier to use his code to test your settings of dependencies.
 However, I forget to restructure the repo before it becomes too big to be reformat.
 Anyway it is just a one-year project and it is able to run during this year.

-The datas are .csv downloaded from yahoo finance and investing.com.
+The data are .csv downloaded from yahoo finance and investing.com.
 You probably need to clean the data before feeding it to the model.
-This is done
+This is done in `CSVUtils.py`.

-The training result and output is saved by pickle in binary.
+The training result and output is saved by `pickle` in binary.

-The visualization part are all written in the Jupyter Notebook in the main folder.
+The visualization part are all written in the `Jupyter Notebook` in the main folder.
 The names is quite straightforward and there are some sample outputs stored in the files as well.
-I would suggest you to rewrite the visualization for your own analysis.
+However, I would suggest you to rewrite the visualization for your own analysis.

 I think I have put sufficient comments in the codes as I also forget what I was coding from time to time.
+I won't be updating this project and the codes are provided "AS IS".
+All the best.